Violation of Diagonal Non-Invasiveness: A Hallmark of Non-Classical Memory Effects: Conclusions

 \section{Conclusions}

 A deep relation between measurement invasiveness and the presence of memory effects in open quantum systems has been found.
 The established relation is always valid for stochastic Hamiltonian models, unitary $s$-$e$ dynamics, and all (non-unitary) bipartite Lindblad models which do not fulfill superclassicality~\cite{super}.
-We concluded that all of these non-Markovian dynamics are intrinsically modified by an intermediate measurement process even when the corresponding observable commutates with the system state.
-This violation of DNI due to memory effects disappears when the dynamics approaches a memoryless Markovian regime.
+The relation was established over the basis of an operational (measurement based) scheme.
+It relies on performing three consecutive system measurement processes, where the intermediate observable must to commutates with the pre-measurement state.
+Using the arbitrariness of the first and last measurement processes, we concluded that all of these non-Markovian dynamics are intrinsically modified by a measurement process even when the corresponding observable commutates with the system state.
+This violation of DNI due to memory effects disappears when the dynamics approaches a memoryless (operationally defined) Markovian regime.

-Based on an operational (measurement based) approach, a measure of the above relationship was introduced.
-It is based on performing three system measurement processes, where the intermediate observable must to commutates with the pre-measurement state.
-By taking into account the arbitrariness of the first and last measurement processes, DNI violations can be associated to non-classical memory effects.
-In stretched relation, Markovian dynamics always obeys LGI if the pairs of involved measurements commutate with the system state.
+Violations of DNI determine the non-classical character of the memory effects, while the validity of DNI for arbitrary first and last measurement processes define superclassicality.
+In stretched relation, Markovian dynamics always obeys LGI if the pairs of measurement processes (involved in its definition) commutate with the pre-measurement system state.
 Under these conditions, violations of LGI can also be attributed to the presence of non-classical memory effects.
-Nevertheless, the operational approach provides a deeper discernment of this characteristic.
+Nevertheless, the operational approach based on performing three measurement processes provides a deeper discernment of this characteristic.

 The studied models support the main conclusions.
-All of them can be implemented in different experimental platforms~\cite{hefei,rio}.
-The DNI measurement-basis, which is generally time-dependent, can be determined from standard tomographic techniques.
 The examples also allowed us to demonstrate that memory effects can drive a transition in the validity of LGI.
+Most of studied dynamics could be implemented in different experimental photonic platforms.
+For example, in the schemes of Refs.~\cite {hefei,rio} the intermediate measurement-basis associated to violation of DNI could be determined from standard tomographic techniques.